28547939/vpncore/README.md

 (Linux), to create necessary GRE and IPsec tunnel interfaces.
 3. Routing: in this design, FRR adds local routes for other hosts on the WAN automatically using BGP.
-Routes (aside from the host's `/24`) that need to be accessible to other hosts on the WAN should either be configured statically (e.g. in `rc.conf.local`) or specified in the FRRouting configuration.
+Routes that need to be accessible to other hosts on the WAN should either be configured statically (e.g. in `rc.conf.local`) or specified in the FRRouting configuration.
+A sample configuration is provided in `misc/bgpd.conf`.